cucumber/cucumber-cpp/CONTRIBUTING.md

 We appreciate that.
 But before you do, please learn our basic rules:

 * This is not a support or discussion forum.
-If you have a question, please ask it on [The Cukes Google Group](http://groups.google.com/group/cukes).
+If you have a question, please ask it on [The Cukes Google Group](http://groups.google.com/group/cukes) or on [Gitter](https://gitter.im/cucumber/).
 * Do you have a feature request?
 Then don't expect it to be implemented unless you or someone else sends a [pull request](https://help.github.com/articles/using-pull-requests).
 * Reporting a bug?
 We need to know what compiler, operating system and architecture (32 or 64 bit) you are using, including versions of all libraries.
 Bugs with [pull requests](https://help.github.com/articles/using-pull-requests) get fixed quicker.
 Some bugs may never be fixed.
 * You have to tell us how to reproduce a bug.
 Bonus point for a [pull request](https://help.github.com/articles/using-pull-requests) with a failing test that reproduces the bug.